 All this work is carried out by SQL Clone Agents.
 SQL Clone Server coordinates the Agents and does bookkeeping in its config database.

 How Images Work

-An image is a point-in-time 'snapshot' of your source SQL Server database, which can be created from database backup files (a single full database backup file, or to a set of files, for differential or striped backups), or from a live SQL Server database.
+An image is a point-in-time 'snapshot' of your source SQL Server database, which can be created from backup files (.bak or .sqb) or from live databases.

 A SQL Clone Agent creates the image VHD, and then copies onto it the database's data files and transaction log.
 An image is immutable and should not be altered in any way, after it's created.

 When creating the image, a SQL Clone Agent, performs the following tasks:

 - Creates the image VHD, at the image location

 - Creates a mount point to this VHD on the local operating system of the machine hosting the source database

 - Captures a point-in-time copy of the data and log files into the image VHD from either:

 - a live database connection – an Agent installed on the instance hosting the source database use the Windows Volume Shadow Copy Service to copy the files.